atvanguard/ethhack-submissions/README.md

 # ethhack-submissions

 etthhack-submissions is a DApp for managing final project submissions during a hackathon.
-It aims to engage teams over the project submissions of the fellow hackathon participants.
+It aims to engage participating teams by exposing functionalities like upvoting and commenting on the projects of the fellow participants.

 Checkout the [Demo video](https://youtu.be/O_JqE-dX_ZU).